Odd Nordstoga

-Odd Nordstoga (born 10 December 1972) is a folk singer, musician, actor and editor from Vinje in Telemark, Norway.
+Odd Nordstoga (born 10 December 1972) is a folk singer, musician, actor and editor from Vinje Municipality in Telemark, Norway.
 In 2004, he went from relative obscurity to becoming the country's biggest selling recording artist, with the phenomenal success of his first solo album proper, "Luring".
 The album, a fusion of pop and Norwegian folk music, has sold more than 160,000 copies in Norway to date and earned him several Spellemannsprisen awards.
 For the album Strålande Jul, released together with Sissel Kyrkjebø, he won an unprecedented 11 Norwegian platinum trophies.

 Personal life

-Nordstoga grew up at Plassen in Vinje, Telemark, the homestead of author Aasmund Olavsson Vinje.
+Nordstoga grew up at Plassen in Vinje Municipality, Telemark, the homestead of author Aasmund Olavsson Vinje.
 He hails from a hugely cultural family.
 His mother, Ellen Bojer Nordstoga is a folk singer.
 His father, Olav Nordstoga is a folk singer, former politician and the chairman of the Vinje Literary Days.
 In addition, brother Aasmund Nordstoga has made a name for himself as a singer, dancer, actor and radio and TV presenter.
 Organist Kåre Nordstoga is his second cousin.

 Nordstoga resides in Lambertseter, a borough of Oslo, together with his wife and three children.